MahamudM90/Invoice-Generator/README.md

 ```

 ### To - Do
-- [x] Finish Parsing Data Into Preview of Modal.
+- [x] Finish Parsing Data Into Preview of Modal .

 - [x] Currency Picker.